 |ITAL 2607||Intermediate Italian 1||4|

-Credit by Examination for ITAL 2600 Intermediate Italian
+Credit by Examination for ITAL 1506 Elementary Italian 2

-A student who places into ITAL 2605 Advanced Intermediate Italian and successfully completes that course may apply for credit by examination for ITAL 2600 Intermediate Italian, thereby expediting the attainment of the Italian certificate.
+A student who places into ITAL 2607 Intermediate Italian 1 and successfully completes that course or ITAL 2608 may apply for credit by examination for ITAL 1506 Elementary Italian 2, thereby expediting the attainment of the Italian certificate.

 The student will start to develop an understanding and appreciation of the history and culture of those areas in which the target language is spoken.
 Attainment of this outcome will be facilitated by the mandated study abroad.